 Approximately 11,300 newborns die within 24 hours after birth

 It's devastating to want something so badly but not know how to make it happen.
 You've seen every doctor and specialist and begin to feel hopeless and lonely.
 You may feel like your failing yourself or your partner.
 How can anyone understand what you're going through when it seems like everyone around you gets pregnant so easily?

 Fertility difficulties can be emotionally painful and put a strain on your relationship.
 Psychotherapy can be helpful to work through feelings of grief, anxiety, stress, worry, anger, guilt, hopelessness and other emotions that may result of fertility issues.
 I can help you process these ever changing feelings that you never imagined would be happening to you.

-Losing a baby through miscarriage, elective termination, still birth, child birth or after a NICU stay, is one of the most devastating experiences a parent will endure.
+Losing a baby through miscarriage, termination for medical reasons (TFMR), still birth, child birth or after a NICU stay, is one of the most devastating experiences a parent will endure.
 It takes a toll emotionally and physically.
 You may feel anger, guilt, jealousy, have traumatic memories or reminiscence in what could have been.
 Often your emotional experiences are worsened by the physical and hormonal changes in your body and compounded if you were taking medications for IVF.

 You may have never shared your pregnancy with others so you grieve in silence.
 Or others may not comprehend your grief because the baby was unborn.
 You might be wondering how you'll ever move on after losing a pregnancy or following the loss of a baby.
 Grief and mourning can last anywhere from less than a month to a year or more.
 Grief is a natural process that everyone experiences differently.
 Early psychotherapeutic intervention can help you heal faster by easing the pain of your loss and help prepare for triggers that may induce feelings of sadness and loss.